zeno-ml/zeno-hub/DEVELOPMENT.md

 ## Development Installation

-The recommended way to locally develop is to use `Docker` and `docker-compose`.
+The recommended way to locally develop is to use `Docker` and `docker compose`.
 We still recommend you install the frontend and backend locally to enable linting and testing.

 1. We recommend you use [`VSCode`](https://code.visualstudio.com/) as your editor.
 2. Install [`Docker`](https://docs.docker.com/get-docker/), [`npm`](https://www.npmjs.com/get-npm), and [`poetry`](https://python-poetry.org/docs/#installation).